jappeace/jappeaceApplication/content/learned-aruba-rental.md

 Furthermore I already had experience with running an airbnb in my own home, so I felt somewhat confident I could make this work.
 Because my own house is not in a touristic area at all, Aruba is however.
+I'd be lying if this was done just for financial reasons.
+Ego had a huge part in deciding to do this as well.
+For one, not being completely dependent on a single source of income allows me to take more professional risks and become more productive as a result.
+The other reason is bragging rights, not that I wish to brag, but the only way to be humble is to have something to brag about [and not do that](https://www.youtube.com/watch?v=S-huj6EL3A4).
+This is so hard.[^ego] 😬

+[^ego]: Of course I did tell people about the bnb I bought, of
+        One could even say this post is a giant brag, but hey, I'm not forcing you to read this, my dear reader.

 I considered many other properties before setting onto this one, at first I wanted to build a new place.